Sandwell & Dudley railway station: History

 In May 1984, the station was renamed Sandwell & Dudley, having been demolished and rebuilt by British Rail with longer platforms capable of handling long-distance InterCity trains.
-The station's name is somewhat misleading, as the station is not in the immediate vicinity of Dudley, with the nearest station to the actual town being Dudley Port railway station.
+The station's name is somewhat misleading, as the station is not in the immediate vicinity of Dudley, with as the nearest.

 Services

-The station is operated by West Midlands Trains on behalf of Transport for West Midlands.

-As of November 2024, it is served by:
+The station is served by three train operating companies, with the following general off-peak services in trains per hour/day (tph/tpd):